M-HT/SR/games/X-Com - Terror from the Deep/release/windows/x64/readme-Windows.txt

 Put files from this archive into the installed game's directory.

 Simple instructions:
-1) install X-COM: UFO Defense on your PC (or copy installed game from another computer)
+1) install X-COM: Terror from the Deep on your PC (or copy installed game from another computer)
 2) copy the files from this archive into the game's directory
-3) run the game using xcom1.sh
+3) run the game using xcom2.cmd or SR-Xcom2.exe

 Example (Detailed instructions):
-1) install X-COM: UFO Defense on your PC
+1) install X-COM: Terror from the Deep on your PC
-    - create directory ~/Games
+    - create directory C:\Games
-    - if you have original DOS version then install X-COM: UFO Defense using DOSBox
+    - if you have original DOS version then install X-COM: Terror from the Deep using DOSBox
-      - in dosbox: mount ~/Games as C:
+      - in dosbox: mount C:\Games as C:
-      - in dosbox: install X-COM: UFO Defense into C:\UFO
+      - in dosbox: install X-COM: Terror from the Deep into C:\UFO2
       - in dosbox: if necessary, then install patch(es) for X-COM
-    - if you have version from GOG.com then extract X-COM: UFO Defense from GOG.com windows installer
+    - if you have version from GOG.com then install X-COM: Terror from the Deep using GOG.com windows installer
-      - extract X-COM: UFO Defense using innoextract into ~/Games/UFO
+      - install X-COM: Terror from the Deep into C:\Games\UFO2
+    - if the game isn't patched to version 2.1 (version from GOG.com isn't)
+      - copy file patch\OBDATA.DAT into C:\Games\UFO2\GEODATA (overwrite existing file)

 2) copy the files from this archive into the game's directory
-    - copy the content of this archive into ~/Games/UFO
+    - copy the content of this archive into C:\Games\UFO2

-3) run the game using xcom1.sh
+3) run the game using xcom2.cmd or SR-Xcom2.exe
-    - run xcom1.sh in the game's directory: ~/Games/UFO/xcom1.sh
+    - run xcom2.cmd or SR-Xcom2.exe in the game's directory: C:\Games\UFO2\xcom2.cmd

 Music